Istria cycling holiday: Cycle tour of Italy, Slovenia and Croatia

 Price Excludes

-2. bike rental 90 EUR classic touring / trekking bikes are equipped with 21 gears, one back & side pannier per bike, one cycling odometer, one lock, one spare inner tube, one set of Allen keys and a basic puncture repair kit per couple / pair of bikes.
-Every additional day: 15 EUR per bike.
-Additional odometer 20 EUR, payable on the spot.
-Bike rental period starts at 9:00 on day two of the tour and ends at 18:00 on day seven.
-Other bike types are available upon request.
+1. bike rental 90 EUR classic touring are equipped with 24 gears, helmet, one back & side pannier per bike, one lock, one spare inner tube, one set of Allen keys and a basic puncture repair kit per couple / pair of bikes.
+Every additional day: 25 EUR per bike.
+Bike rental period starts at 9:00 on day 2 of the tour and at 18:00 on day 7

 What to expect

-Day 1: Arrival in Trieste / Muggia (old southern outskirts of Trieste)
+Day 1: Arrival in Muggia (old southern outskirts of Trieste)

-Today you will arrive and settle into your hotel in Muggia / Trieste.
+Today you will arrive and settle into your hotel in Muggia.
 Spend the day strolling along the lovely promenade or visit the exquisite Miramare Castle, then enjoy a capoucino on stunning Piazza Unità d'Italia in the town centre.
 If you stay in Muggia, you can sail to the city center by a city transport boat.

 To begin with you can take a short visit to the coastal town of Muggia before crossing the Slovenia border and riding along the coastal cycle path through another lovely port town, Koper, and then onto the picturesque Venetian villages of Izola and Piran.
 Stroll through the narrow streets and visit their churches.
 In Piran, sip a coffee in Tartini Square amid the wonderful Venetian architecture.
 Visit Portorož, an affluent spa town on the Slovenian Riviera.